 veterans have been served, but the demand for items far outweighs the supply.

-Kindly consider making a tax-deductible contribution to the Foundation.
-Your
+Kindly consider making a tax-deductible contribution to Abilities, Inc. Your

 gift will be used to purchase kitchen and bath essentials at discount prices